LVVS comes to Grantham

 Saturday 14 September 2019

-Our thanks to South Kesteven District Council / Invest SK for their assistance and co-operation with the event.
+Our thanks of course to the vehicle owners and volunteers and everyone who came to see us, and also to South Kesteven District Council / Invest SK for their support for and co-operation with the event.

 Road Car LO 603 / 1503 (B503 FFW) 1985 Leyland Olympian, ECW double deck